MarcoIeni/cargo-assist/README.md

-# cargo-fmt-bot
+# cargo-assist

 Remember the old days when `cargo fmt --check` failed in CI and you had to run `cargo fmt && git commit -m "format" && git push` manually?
+Or when you forgot to remove an unused import, you remove it manually and then remember that `cargo clippy --fix` exists?
-Well, those days are over, because the *cargo-fmt-bot* GitHub action does it for you!
+Well, those days are over, because the *cargo-assist* GitHub action formats your code and fixes many clippy warnings for you!

 ![PR screenshot](assets/screenshot.png)

 ## Usage

-Add the cargo-fmt-bot workflow file under the `.github/workflows` directory.
-For example `.github/workflows/cargo-fmt-bot.yml`:
+Add the *cargo-assist* workflow file under the `.github/workflows` directory.
+For example `.github/workflows/cargo-assist.yml`:

 ```yaml
 name: Cargo fmt bot